yuanpenc/AL-term-project.github.io/index.md

 ### Physical Principles
-The relative humidity (RH) of an air–water mixture is defined as the ratio of the partial pressure of water vapor in the mixture to the equilibrium vapor pressure of water over a flat surface of pure water at a given temperature.
-It is normally expressed as a percentage; a higher percentage means that the air–water mixture is more humid.
-At 100% relative humidity, the air is saturated and is at its dewpoint.
+The relative humidity (RH) is the ratio of partial pressure of vapor in the air to the saturate vapor pressure in the air at the same temperature.
+If the relative humidity in the air is higher, the air is much more humid.
+When the relative humidity is approaching 100%, the air is saturated with vapor and it is called dewpoint[1].

 <p align="center">
   <img src="./img/pr11/humid.jpg" width="400">